alwynallan/redoubler/README.md

 Once the firmware is built, it can be programmed onto a REDOUBLER using the $90 [MiniProg3](http://www.cypress.com/?rID=38154) or the left portion of the $10 [CY8CKIT-059](http://www.cypress.com/?rid=108038).
 [Pogo Pins] are useful for connecting to the 5 pads on the REDOUBLER board.

+REDOUBLER uses a USB product ID granted by [openmoko.org].

 ### Host Software

 As open source software, users are asked to contribute their developments back to this repository.
 For now support is sparse.
 Anything that can be done with a USB microphone can be done with REDOUBLER.
 [Linux](host_linux) is likely to be best supported, but [Windows](host_windows) and Mac [OS-X](host_osx) will have branches here too.
 Audacity runs on all three platforms, and can be used to record, view, manipulate and save data from REDOUBLER, so we know everything's possible.